sohaamir/neuro_resources/docs/index.md

 - [Psy 6135: Psychology of Data Visualization](https://friendly.github.io/6135/) A course in the psychology of data visualization, with practical guidance using `ggplot2()` in `R`.
 By Michael Friendly (York University).

+- [easystats](https://easystats.github.io/easystats/) 'a collection of R packages, which aims to provide a unifying and consistent framework to tame, discipline, and harness the scary R statistics and their pesky models.'
+Developed by Daniel Lüdecke, Dominique Makowski, Mattan S. Ben-Shachar, Indrajeet Patil, Brenton M. Wiernik, Etienne Bacher and Rémi Thériault.

 ### Python
 - [Michael Notter's Introduction to Python](https://miykael.github.io/nipype_tutorial/notebooks/introduction_Python.html) Uses an interactive notebook format.
 - [Lucas Snoek's Introduction to Python](https://lukas-snoek.com/introPy/solutions/week_1/0_introduction.html) Also uses an interactive `Jupyter` notebook format.